fsfe/reuse-docs/site/content/page.md

 You may record information about copyright by relying on the underlying version control system you're using, but special care must be taken if you do.
+Keep in mind that version control systems typically record authorship, not copyright.
 When using metadata in a version control system, you may end up having more accurate information, but you increase the risk of the information being separated from the source code.